Fellow of the University of Wollongong

 Peoplecare was also voted Best Employer in Australia & New Zealand for staff engagement in 2017 and 2018.
 Michael is justifiably proud of this accomplishment which he lists a one of his major career achievements.

 Michael’s generosity and community spirit led him however beyond the scope of his CEO role.
 Becoming involved with UOW on many levels, the University and its students have enjoyed the benefit of his expertise and experience for many years.
-As well as serving on the board of directors of the Illawarra Health and Medical Research Institute and also the Australian Health Services Research Institute, he also provided internship opportunities, funding and mentoring to the UOW Sydney Business School, and to Science, Medicine and Health research students through the Capital Markets Cooperative Research Centre.
+As well as serving on the board of directors of the Illawarra Health and Medical Research Institute and also the Australian Health Services Research Institute, he also provided internship opportunities, funding and mentoring to The Sydney Business School at the University of Wollongong, and to Science, Medicine and Health research students through the Capital Markets Cooperative Research Centre.
 He shared his wealth of business and health service sector knowledge, guest lecturing for several UOW programs in joint initiatives with the Illawarra Business Chamber.
 He has also nurtured local entrepreneurial talent as the CEO of Youth Insearch, and mentors through affiliations such as the Junior Chamber Illawarra, the Regional Development Illawarra / Illawarra Connection Leadership program, and the UOW facilitated Pitch @ the Palace program.
 An inspiring and influential business leader, Michael was called upon to deliver the Occasional Address at the first graduation for UOW’s Shoalhaven Campus in 2011.

 Michael is enjoying a very active retirement; his ongoing roles on numerous not-for-profit health boards, and his ongoing collaborations with UOW allow him to continue to help harness the collective talents of communities and partnerships to tackle regional health challenges.